NodeBE4/opinion/_posts/2022-11-28-EnclavedMicrostate.md

 ----- __955.2__ -----2022-11-30 23:16:48+08:00:

 I did almost engage a bit with these two shows, but ran out of space.
 The short answer is that it's complicated.
-On the one hand, *Turandot* and *Madame Butterfly* derive a certain degree of greater artistic leeway by being grand opera rather than more down-to-earth comic opera, but on the other hand, *The Mikado*'s comic-satirical nature gives it a certain degree of leeway: problematic as the text is, it is arguably devoid of any outright malice.
+On the one hand, *Turandot* and *Madame Butterfly* derive a certain degree of greater artistic shielding by being grand opera rather than more down-to-earth comic opera, but on the other hand, *The Mikado*'s comic-satirical nature gives it a certain degree of leeway: problematic as the text is, it is arguably devoid of any outright malice.

 ----- __955.3__ -----2022-11-30 23:18:23+08:00: